Omaha Engineering Readiness Academy

 What is the Engineering Readiness Academy?

 The Engineering Readiness Academy (ERA) is a one-week academic residential program designed to provide a head start for our incoming engineering and construction management students.
-It is aimed at enhancing the quality and quantity of students successfully completing their degree through the University of Nebraska College of Engineering.
+ERA has many goals, but the primary goal is to prepare you early for academic, personal and career success in the College of Engineering.

 What will the Engineering Readiness Academy offer you?